johanLib/Base-Apparel-page/README.md

 </div>

 This is a solution to the [Base Apparel coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/Base-Apparel-coming-soon-page-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Created Using Tailwindcss with a full Responsive Design using Grid Layout.

 <h2 align="center">Links</h2>